Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Long-Tail Learning with Foundation Model

-Transformer has gained remarkable success due to its strong generalization capabilities, making it adaptable to a wide range of computer vision and natural language processing tasks \citep{kenton2019bert,dosovitskiy2021an}.
+\paragraph{Preliminary.} Different from conventional neural networks, in the foundation models, the Transformer architecture \citep{vaswani2017attention,dosovitskiy2021an} is more simply designed while exhibiting remarkable generalization capabilities.
+It has been proven adaptable to a wide range of computer vision and natural language processing tasks \citep{kenton2019bert,dosovitskiy2021an}.
 Notably, the recent vision-language pre-training model, CLIP, further underscores its efficacy by demonstrating impressive zero-shot performance \citep{radford2021clip}.
-When processing an image $\vx$ and considering $K$ candidate classes, CLIP first generates the textual prompts for each of the $K$ classes.
+When processing an image $\vx$ and considering $K$ candidate classes, CLIP first generates the textual prompts for the classes.
 These prompts are descriptive phrases, such as ``a photo of a cat'' or ``a photo of a dog''.
 CLIP extracts corresponding textual features $\vf_{T_1},\cdots,\vf_{T_K}$ and the image feature $\vf_{I}$.
-To predict the label for the given image, CLIP computes the cosine similarity between the image feature $\vf_I$ and each of the class prompts' features:
+To predict the label for the given image, CLIP compares the cosine similarity between the image and each of the class prompts:

-\paragraph{Zero-shot CLIP for long-tailed recognition.} In \cref{fig:zsclip-a,fig:zsclip-b,fig:zsclip-c}, we evaluate the performance of zero-shot CLIP on long-tailed benchmark datasets.
-We discover that zero-shot CLIP outperforms most well-designed methods.
-Furthermore, by freezing the pre-trained backbone and introducing an additional classifier, the performance can be further improved, thereby highlighting the robustness of the representations learned by CLIP.
+\paragraph{Long-Tail Learning with CLIP.} In \Cref{fig:zsclip-a,fig:zsclip-b,fig:zsclip-c}, we evaluate the performance of CLIP on typical long-tail datasets.
+We discover that zero-shot CLIP outperforms most conventional methods.
+Furthermore, by freezing the backbone and learning an additional classifier, the performance can be further improved, thereby highlighting the effectiveness of the representations learned by CLIP.
+Nonetheless, the majority of performance gains are dominated by the head classes, while the tail classes struggle to achieve comparable improvements.

-While zero-shot CLIP exhibits impressive performance on ImageNet-LT and Places-LT, its performance on another dataset, iNaturalist 2018, has been observed to be suboptimal. iNaturalist 2018 dataset poses a fine-grained long-tailed challenge, featuring a hierarchical categorization system spanning from 7 kingdoms to 8142 species.
-Although zero-shot CLIP underperforms in predicting the fine-grained species, it achieves high accuracy for predicting coarse-grained categories like ``kingdom'' and ``phylum''.
-Furthermore, by simply introducing an additional classifier, the accuracy increases from 4.2\% to 57.9\%.
-This underscores the utility of the representations extracted from CLIP when appropriately leveraged.
+Moreover, while zero-shot CLIP shows impressive performance, its good performance cannot be stably generalized to common long-tail datasets.
+For example, in iNaturalist 2018 dataset, it poses a fine-grained long-tail challenge, featuring a hierarchical categorization system spanning from 7 kingdoms to 8142 species.
+Although zero-shot CLIP achieves high accuracy for predicting coarse-grained categories like ``kingdom'' and ``phylum'', it performs poorly in predicting fine-grained species, \ie long-tail classes.